cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 		* Ask the local system for a person's publications
 		* Ask ORCID for current publications
 		* Tell ORCID to add/update/delete publications
+* Make the templates just a little prettier.
+Make them more modular.

 ## Real SOON
 * Remove the confusion in the purpose of the cache.